 Time Scales Short Term Medium Term Long Term Summary 2013-2018 2018-2023 2023-2030 provide the framework for delivering either on site green space or a contribution to off-site green space.
-Community and Cu ltural Provision of community and cultural facilities is limited and lacks variety across Airedale.
+Community and Cu Community and Cultural Provision of community and cultural facilities is limited and lacks variety across Airedale.
 Enhance and maintain existing facilities where funding permits.
 Enhance and maintain existing facilities where funding permits Enhance and maintain existing facilities where funding permits Some community and cultural infrastructure are underutilised and not fit for purpose requiring improvements Begin to identify a site for new cemetery provision in the Shipley / Bingley area to replace Nab Wood.
 Continue to enhance and maintain existing facilities.
 Continue to enhance and maintain existing facilities. to quality and accessibility.
 Explore opportunities for co- location of facilities and joint services delivery options.
 Explore wider funding and investment opportunities.
 Explore wider funding and investment opportunities.
 Coordinating and clustering of existing facilities and resources is required while ensuring quality across the district.
 Deliver new cemetery provision in the Shipley / Bingley area to replace Nab Wood.
-Education ۵ ــــــــــــــــــــــــــــــــــــ л The wider Bradford District already has an issue with provision of primary and secondary school places linked to growth the existing population.
+Education Education The wider Bradford District already has an issue with provision of primary and secondary school places linked to growth the existing population.
 However Airedale is not identified as Deficit in primary and secondary school places to be tackled through primary school extension programmes, which runs Identification of any new primary or secondary schools that may be required following the primary school extension programme.
 Continue to monitor number of children in the area and school provision and plan accordingly, with consideration of the areas

 Time Scales

 Short Term Medium Term Long Term

-Summary 2013-2018 2018-2023 2023-2030
+Sur mmary 2013-2018 2018-2023 2023-2030

-an area where this is a really problem at the moment.
-Although given planned housing growth there will be a need for plan for additional school places.
-The delivery of free secondary schools has helped but there is still incapacity issues remained in this sub area.
-There will also be a need to increase primary school places over the plan period.
-The majority of the demand for new school places is being generated by the population living in existing housing.
-A detailed calculation of the likely places generated from new housing is summarised in section 5.1.3, the baseline in Appendix A and the calculation sheet in Appendix B. from 2013 to 2018.
+at ti plan nee plac The has issu will sch The sch pop A d plac sum bas area where this is a really problem the moment.
+Although given unned housing growth there will be a ed for plan for additional school aces. e delivery of free secondary schools is helped but there is still incapacity ues remained in this sub area.
+There Il also be a need to increase primary nool places over the plan period. e majority of the demand for new nool places is being generated by the pulation living in existing housing. detailed calculation of the likely aces generated from new housing is nmarised in section 5.1.3, the seline in Appendix A and the culation sheet in Appendix B. from 2013 to 2018.
 Identify mechanisms to tackle predicted shortfall of secondary school places from 2016 onwards.
 Continued monitoring number of children in the area and capacity issues on a school by school basis.
 Close working between the CBMDC planning policy and Children's Services to consider impacts of the future Allocations DPD.
 Consider capacity of secondary schools and if any capacity improvements are needed. where new housing will be focused.

 Health

-Housing and economic growth factored into service delivery up to 2030 by the NHS Commissioning Board.
+fact 203 busing and economic growth etored into service delivery up to 30 by the NHS Commissioning ard.
 The NHS is moving towards more community based care, which will result in less need for premises.
 The Clinical Commissioning On-going maintenance and provision of health services linked to population growth and needs in Bradford District.
 On-going maintenance and provision of health services linked to population growth and needs in Bradford District.